akka/akka/akka-docs/src/main/paradox/stream/stream-customize.md

 As a first motivating example, we will build a new `Source` that will emit numbers from 1 until it is cancelled.
 To start, we need to define the "interface" of our operator, which is called *shape* in Akka Streams terminology (this is explained in more detail in the section @ref:[Modularity, Composition and Hierarchy](stream-composition.md)).
-This is how this looks like:
+This is how it looks:

 Scala
 :   @@snip [GraphStageDocSpec.scala](/akka-docs/src/test/scala/docs/stream/GraphStageDocSpec.scala) { #boilerplate-example }